palantir/dialogue/dialogue-clients/metrics.md

 Dialogue-specific metrics that are not necessarily applicable to other client implementations.
 - `dialogue.client.response.leak` tagged `client-name`, `service-name`, `endpoint` (meter): Rate that responses are garbage collected without being closed.
 This should only occur in the case of a programming error.
 - `dialogue.client.request.retry` tagged `channel-name`, `reason` (meter): Rate at which the RetryingChannel retries requests (across all endpoints).
+- `dialogue.client.request.retry.count` tagged `channel-name` (histogram): Distribution of retry counts per request.
+Only recorded for requests that required at least one retry.
+- `dialogue.client.request.retry.exhausted` tagged `channel-name`, `reason` (counter): Count of requests that exhaust all retry attempts without receiving a successful response.
+The reason is populated with the reason for which the last retry has failed.

 - `dialogue.client.requests.queued` tagged `channel-name` (counter): Number of queued requests waiting to execute.
 - `dialogue.client.requests.endpoint.queued` tagged `channel-name`, `service-name`, `endpoint` (counter): Number of queued requests waiting to execute for a specific endpoint due to server QoS.
 - `dialogue.client.requests.sticky.queued` tagged `channel-name` (counter): Number of sticky queued requests waiting to try to be executed.